 How does disputing your credit report work?

 This is the main thing credit repair companies do for their clients.
-It is effective, even if the accounts you are disputing are accurate collection accounts, they are removed at a fairly descent percentage.
+It is effective; even if the accounts you are disputing are accurate collection accounts, they are removed at a fairly decent percentage.

 Get copies of your credit reports and scores